 Yucca House is located in the valley west of Mesa Verde, between the mesa and Sleeping Ute Mountain.
-There were several pueblos in the area, Yucca House was only the biggest one.
+There were several pueblos in the area, Yucca House being the largest one.

 The Western Complex contains about 600 rooms with about 100 small kivas and one large ceremonial kiva.
 A spring runs through the middle of the complex.
 The Upper House was a large building, 80 by 100 feet and several stories high.
 The Lower House was an L-shaped pueblo, about 200 feet by 15 feet, with a plaza and a large kiva.